Bringing Hope, Preventing Suicide

 Faith Based Programs or Guides

-• Living Compass is a program for wholeness and wellness that can be used in both Christian and secular communities to promote all around health.
+- Living Compass offers resources for teen wholeness and wellness that can be used in both Christian and secular communities to promote all around health.

 How can individuals make a difference?